Baton Rouge judge should be removed for misrepresenting her military service, state agency says

 Trending News

 She also misdirected special counsel investigators by telling them that she didn't file an auto insurance claim for the items she said were stolen from her car.
 She left out the fact that she had filed a claim with her homeowner's insurance policy.
-Then she filed a second claim with her homeowner's insurance claiming a $19,000 diamond ring was stolen from the car.
+Then, she filed a second claim with her homeowner's insurance claiming a $19,000 diamond ring was stolen from the car.
 She did not report the ring theft to police.

 "There is a fundamental dishonesty which permeates Judge Foxworth-Roberts' words and actions throughout every aspect of this case," the brief said.